JDonnellyCodeInstitute/bespoke-brushwork/README.md

   - The About Us section allows the user to learn a bit about Bespoke Brushwork as an organisation, including our passion and goal.
   - The section is responsive, has readable colour contrast, is in keeping with the overall colour theme, and contains links to the gallery and enquire pages to assist with the user journey.
-  - This user will get a taste of the range of art-services we provide, which should encourage and inspire them in selecting art they'll love.
+  - This user will get a taste of the range of art services we provide, which should encourage and inspire them in selecting art they'll love.

 ![About Us](assets/images/readme/about-us.png)

 - __Services Section__

-  - This section will give the user a non-exhaustive list of some of the different art-styles, applications and events available to request a commission from Bespoke Brushwork.
+  - This section will give the user a non-exhaustive list of some of the different art styles, applications and events available to request a commission from Bespoke Brushwork.
-  - The section is clearly readable, responsive and has a faded facade of one of the artist's pieces in the background.
+  - The section is readable and responsive and has a faded facade of one of the artist's pieces in the background.

 ![Some of Our Services](assets/images/readme/services.png)